Migrate Legacy Help to the Dynamics 365 Business Central Format

 Converting existing content

-If you are migrating your solution from Microsoft Dynamics NAV 2013 R2 or later versions of Dynamics NAV then you most likely have been using the Dynamics NAV Help Server, and your Help content is in HTML format.
+If you are migrating your solution from Microsoft Dynamics NAV 2013 R2, Microsoft Dynamics NAV 2017, or a version in between, then you most likely have been using the Dynamics NAV Help Server, and your Help content is in HTML format.
 That means that you have a free choice of what to do:

 Converting legacy Dynamics NAV field Help to tooltips

-The tooltips play an important role as part of the Business Central user assistance model, and we encourage you to apply tooltips to your controls and actions as well.
+Tooltips play an important role as part of the Business Central user assistance model, and we encourage you to apply tooltips to your controls and actions as well.